Art, cypresses and beautiful sunsets

 Highlights include the Piazza dell’Anfiteatro, the Guinigi Tower, the Bell Tower and, of course, the city’s cathedral.

-During our tour of Tuscany, we stayed five nights in Lucca.
+On our Tuscany road trip, we stayed five nights in Lucca.

-Read much more about the medieval city in our comprehensive travel guide to Lucca.
+Read much more about what to do and see in the medieval city in our comprehensive travel guide to Lucca.

 Search for the cheapest and best hotels in Lucca here (adlink).